 - Hearings are usually scheduled after the end of finals in the fall and spring.
 Students who cannot attend a hearing during the usual dates may request an expedited hearing.

 - Decisions on expedited online hearings are made based on the written appeal and the student’s documented academic history.

 - Family members and legal counsel are not permitted to attend the hearing.

 - The members of the ARB will have a copy of the student’s academic record which may include mid-semester grades and records of academic dishonesty.

-- The dean will communicate the board’s decision to the student after the hearing and in writing to the student.
+- The chair of the hearing will communicate the board’s decision to the student after the hearing and in writing to the student.

 - The decision of the ARB is final.